Sectional Lectures

 Prof. Gautam Biswas is presently a JC Bose National Fellow at the Department of Mechanical Engineering of Indian Institute of Technology Kanpur.
 He has served as the Director of the Indian Institute of Technology Guwahati, and of the CSIR-Central Mechanical Engineering Research Institute (CMERI) at Durgapur.
 He was the G.D. and V.M.
 Mehta Endowed Chair Professor, and Dean of academic affairs at IIT Kanpur.

-Prof. Biswas was a Humboldt Fellow in Germany in 1987 and 1988; and JSPS invited fellow in Japan 1994.
+Prof. Biswas was a Humboldt Fellow in Germany in 1987 and 1988; and JSPS invited fellow in Japan in 1994.
 He is a Fellow of the American Society of Mechanical Engineers (ASME).
-He has served a full term as the Associate Editor of the Journal of Heat Transfer (Trans ASME).
+He has served a full term as the Associate Editor of the Journal of Heat and Mass Transfer (Trans ASME).
 He was a Guest Professor at the University of Erlangen-Nuremberg in 2002.
-Currently he is Associate Editor of a well-known CFD-Journal— Computer and Fluids.
+Currently, he is serving as an Associate Editor of the Journal, - Computers and Fluids.

-Prof Gautam Biswas is a Fellow of the all three major Science Academies of India, such as, the Indian National Science Academy (INSA), New Delhi, the Indian Academy of Sciences (IAS, Bangalore) and the National Academy of Sciences India (NASI).
+Prof Gautam Biswas is a Fellow of all three major Science Academies of India, namely, the Indian National Science Academy (INSA), New Delhi, the Indian Academy of Sciences (IAS, Bangalore) and the National Academy of Sciences India (NASI).
 He is a Fellow of the Indian National Academy of Engineering (INAE) and Institution of Engineers India (IEI).
-He has been awarded the esteemed J.C.
-Bose National Fellowship by the Science and Engineering Research Board (DST), New Delhi.
-He is a fellow of the Asian Union of Thermal Science and Engineering (AUTSE).
-Prof. Biswas was bestowed with Distinguished Alumnus Award by IIEST, Shibpur in the year 2013.
-He has been awarded the Distinguished Alumnus Award by the Indian Institute of Technology Kharagpur in 2016.
-Prof. Biswas was conferred the Honorary Doctorate (Honoris Causa) by the National Institute of Technology Agartala, India, in 2017.
-He has also been conferred the Honorary Doctorate by the Aristotle University of Thessaloniki, Greece, in the year 2018.
+He has been conferred the Honorary Doctorate by the Aristotle University of Thessaloniki, Greece, in the year 2018.

 Abstract